 - 1 egg white (whisked lightly)

 - Combine 8 oz active sourdough starter, 12 oz warm water and 2 cups of the flour in a mixing bowl.
 Mix to form a thick batter.
 Cover the bowl and set aside for 30-60 minutes.8 oz active sourdough starter, 12 oz warm water, 22 ½ oz bread flour

 - Knead 5 minutes on medium speed.
 If working by hand, stir in as much of the flour as you can, then turn the dough out onto a lightly floured surface and knead in the remaining flour.
 Knead 5 minutes.
 Form the dough into a smooth ball.

-- Line a baking pan with parchment paper then sprinkle the paper with flour.
+- Line a baking pan with parchment paper then generously sprinkle the paper with cornmeal (or flour).
 Turn the dough out onto a lightly floured surface without kneading out the air.
 Divide the dough into 12 even pieces.
 Use a cupped hand to roll each piece into a smooth ball.

 - To form a bagel, poke your finger all the way through the center of a ball to make a hole.
 Use two fingers to gently open up the hole.
 Continue gently stretching to form the bagel or twirl the dough around your fingers to widen the center hole to 1 – 1½" wide.

 - Place the bagel on the prepared sheet pan and continue to form the remaining bagels.
 The dough will probably spring back a bit so you can go back and re-stretch the holes once you're done forming all the bagels.
 Cover the pan with plastic wrap.
 If the dough and the ambient temperature is on the cooler side, leave the shaped bagels at room temperature for 30 minutes then place the pan in the refrigerator overnight.
 If the dough and ambient temp is warmer and the dough is quite active, place the bagels into the refrigerator without leaving them out for 30 minutes.